Demi Rose Puts Massive Booty On Display In Yellow Thong Two-Piece On Instagram

 In the caption, Demi revealed that the photo was taken by Bonnie Strange.

 The post garnered more than 105,000 likes and counting in under an hour, as well as nearly 1,000 comments.
-One comment came from Bonnie, who left several heart-eye emoji and said it “nice” to do the photoshoot with Demi.
+One comment came from Bonnie, who left several heart-eye emoji and said it was “nice” to do the photoshoot with Demi.

 “You’re my favorite Barbie doll,” one fan wrote.